Not Just A Destination, But An Adventure

 Hidden Valley Animal Adventure is the creation of Hans Boxler, a successful dairy farmer here in Wyoming County.
-Hans’ father, who was from Switzerland, traveled across the rough Atlantic on the Queen Mary’s maiden voyage to New York with the intention of settling in sunny California.
-On his way west, he came across the rolling hills of Varysburg which reminded him of home, and he decided to start his dairy farm and family right here raising three children: Hans, Gretchen and Mary.
+Hans’ father, Joseph, sailed over to America in 1921 and settled in Varysburg, which is where he decided to start his dairy farm and raise his family of three children: Hans, Gretchen and Mary.

 Ground was broken in 2005 and five years later in 2010 Hidden Valley Animal Adventure opened.

 Along with the park, the original vision included a hot dog stand to serve our guests.
-But the plans quickly grew into a restaurant, banquet hall and two hotel rooms housed in a beautiful timber frame lodge.
+But the plans expanded to include a restaurant, banquet hall and two hotel rooms housed in a beautiful timber frame lodge.
 Why two hotel rooms?
-The hotel rooms are the result of a local law dating back to the end of prohibition in 1933 which requires establishments that sell liquor have overnight lodging.
+Interestingly enough, the hotel rooms are the result of a local law dating back to the end of Prohibition in 1933 which requires establishments that sell liquor have overnight lodging.

-Today, park guests enjoy a Wild Game Safari guided trolley tour over two miles of trails on 63 acres of land.
-Each guest receives a cup of grain to feed the animals, getting up close and personal with some 300 animals.
-Guests may also visit our Small Animal Adventure where they walk among the smaller, friendly animals.
-All together, Hidden Valley is home to over 400 animals representing 40 species from around the world.
+Today, park guests enjoy a Wild Game Safari guided or drive-thru experience, taking their own personal vehicles over 2.2 miles of trails on 63 acres of land.
+Guests can choose to purchase grain to feed and get up close and personal with some 350 animals representing 35 species from around the world.
+Guests may also visit our Small Animal Adventure where they walk among the smaller, friendly animals and newborns.